 The game can be played on Facebook, here.

 This game procedurally generates smooth non-twisting paths through 3D space by picking segmented curves/arcs randomly from template parameters (including things like radius, # segments, # degrees turned) and then piecing them together aligning them tangentially.
 After the curve is created I extrude a hexgonal pipe along the path, using a non-twisting extrusion algorithm called the 'Parallel Transport Frame.'
 This keeps the pipe profiles in alignment and in parallel at each curve point, preventing sudden twisting / flipping.
 The result is a series of hexagonal profiles as points aligned at each point on the curve.
 After obtaining all the points of a hexagonal pipe along a path, I then create 3D polygonal rails for each of the corners of the hexagon that extend from one hexagonal profile to the next.
 Each hexagonal profile also gets a ring of polygonal rails.
 The result is a transparent prism/ cage-like structure that lets the player see outside into space as they fly through the path.

 The collision detection was fairly straight forward.
 I approximated each segment of the hexagonal pipe to a cylinder.
 I then only had figure out which cylinder the player was in and do the correct transformations to put the ship into the local frame of the cylinder then doing a simple collision test.

 Input for the spaceship was done by simulating a joystick through the mouse.
 If the player had the mouse in the center of the circle on the HUD, he/she would fly straight.
-Simulating the joystick this way, the player could turn for as long as he wanted, without having to pick up physically pick up his mouse.
+Simulating the joystick this way, the player could turn for as long as needed, without having to physically pick up the mouse over and over.